atlassian/data-center-helm-charts/docs/docs/examples/bitbucket/BITBUCKET_OPENSEARCH.md

 * Create Kubernetes secrets with `ca`, `certificate` and `key`, and pass them to OpenSearch.
 * Add `ca.crt` to Java trust store in Bitbucket containers if the custom certificate is not signed by a public authority.

-Below is an example of how to generate a CA certificate, a server certificate, and a corresponding private key for securing communications with OpenSearch:
+Below is an **example** (not the recommended way) of how to generate a CA certificate, a server certificate, and a corresponding private key for securing communications with OpenSearch:

 ```shell
 openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -subj "/C=US/ST=CA/L=LA/O=MyCompany Name/CN=opensearch-cluster-master" -keyout ca.key -out ca.crt